ddutt/cloud-native-data-center-networking/README.md

 ## Running the Playbooks

 We use Ansible to run the playbooks.
 After starting the topology, go to the appropriate playbook directory: ospf, bgp or evpn.
 In that directory, you can deploy the configuration via the command `ansible-playbook -b deploy.yml`.
 You can switch between subscenarios by running the `reset.yml` playbook within each of the scenarios before running the `deploy.yml` playbook.
+However, due to some reason I've not figured out yet, **the reset followed by deploy doesn't work for the distributed anycast gateway scenario with EVPN**.
+For that scenario alone, you need a fresh spin up.
+I'm troubleshooting why this might be so.

 The names of the three scenarios supported by ospf and bgp are: numbered, unnumbered, docker.
 The first configures the switches to run the numbered version of the protocol and the second, the unnumbered version.
 The third installs docker and FRR and is used to test routing on the host.